Ramsey-type problems in orientations of graphs: Introduction

-In Section~\ref{sec:oriented_ramsey}, we quickly survey some known bounds for the oriented Ramsey number of an acyclic oriented graph $\dgh$ with $h$ vertices and apply results and concepts from Conlon, Fox, Lee, and Sudakov~\cite{conlon_ordered} and Balko, Cibulka, Kr{\'{a}}l and Kyn\v{c}l~\cite{balko_ordered}, so as to show that $\dr(\dgh) \leq 2R(H)^{c \log^2 h}$.
-We are also able to prove better bounds for specific choices of $\dgh$.
+Unlike the classical Ramsey number, about which much is known, little else has been published on bounds for the oriented Ramsey number.
+In Section~\ref{sec:oriented_ramsey}, we apply results and concepts from Conlon, Fox, Lee, and Sudakov~\cite{conlon_ordered} and Balko, Cibulka, Kr{\'{a}}l and Kyn\v{c}l~\cite{balko_ordered}, so as to show that $\dr(\dgh) \leq 2R(H)^{c \log^2 h}$.
+This gives an automatic upper bound on the oriented Ramsey number of every oriented graph by considering the Ramsey number of its underlying undirected graph, with only logarithmic loss in the exponent.
+We leave open the question of whether there exists an oriented graph for which this bound is tight.